JoeySoprano420/Density-2/README.md

 ---

-# 🌌 Density 2: Density 2 is a symbolic evolution of Assembly—it doesn’t abstract away the machine, it speaks to it in ceremony.
+# 🌌 Density 2 is like advanced Assembly with templates.
+It gives you direct control over the computer’s hardware, just like Assembly, but lets you write code using reusable patterns and macros.
+Instead of typing out every instruction by hand, you can define shortcuts that expand into full blocks of low-level code.

+The AI doesn’t follow fixed scripts—it adapts.
+Instead of using hardcoded decisions, the AI responds based on traits and patterns.
+That means it can change its behavior depending on what’s happening in the game, making each match feel more dynamic and less predictable.

 ---